Stifel lifts The Kraft Heinz Company [KHC] price estimate. Who else is bullish?

-The Kraft Heinz Company [NASDAQ: KHC] surged by $0.61 during the normal trading session on Tuesday and reaching a high of $38.44 during the day while it closed the day at $38.40.
+The Kraft Heinz Company [NASDAQ: KHC] stock went on a downward path that fall over -0.28% on Monday, amounting to a one-week price increase of more than 2.04%.
 The company report on August 1, 2022 that Delimex Brings Fresh, Authentic Mexican Street Flavors to the Frozen Aisle.

 Top 5 Cheap Stocks to Own Right Now